-Calpe's Investment Committee reviews investment strategy annually and makes recommendation to the Board.
+Calpe's Investment Committee reviews, at least annually, Calpe's investment strategy and makes recommendations to the Board.
 The investment strategy is based on four key principles:

 - 1. preserve capital;

 - 2. increase surplus;

 - 3. maintain liquidity; and

-- 4. optimise after tax total return on investments, subject to (1)-(3) above.
+- 4. optimise after tax total return on investments, subject to 1 to 3 above.

 Calpe's investment strategy forms the basis for the mandate given to Calpe's asset managers (BlackRock).
-The mandate includes limits on certain classes and types of investments, restriction on investments in certain industries and sector and geographical limits.
-BlackRock is also provided with list of companies that investments should not be purchased in.
+The mandate includes limits on certain classes and types of investments, restriction on investments in certain industries, sector and geographical limits and a prohibited list of companies.
 The execution of Calpe's investment strategy is subject to ongoing monitoring and scrutiny by the Investment Committee.